-Did you know that when you consume alcohol it has a very definite impact on the way your body operates?
+Did you know that when you consume alcohol it has a definite impact on the way your body operates?
 Not only that, some of the compounds in alcohol can remain in your system for up to 72 hours.
-That’s why it is possible to have a few drinks in the evening and still feel the effects of ‘being drunk’ the next morning.
+That’s why it is possible to have a few drinks in the evening and still feel the effects of being drunk the next morning.

-For the alcoholic, this is an exceptionally severe problem.
+For somebody who drinks consistently, this is an exceptionally severe problem.
 After years of consuming alcohol, the physical effects are a lot more complicated.
 In every case, detox is the first step in becoming alcohol-free.

 What is detox?
-It is a process of allowing the human body to naturally rid itself of the alcohol while, at the same time, the alcoholic is not allowed to consume any more.
+It is a process of allowing the human body to naturally rid itself of alcohol while, as the person stops consuming any, and the body’s processes can return to normal.
 Complete detox takes between five and seven days in most cases.
-Unfortunately, it is a very uncomfortable experience.
+Unfortunately, it can be very unpleasant experience with uncomfortable withdrawal symptoms.

 Things to Know about Detox

-The most important thing to know about detox is that the alcoholic should not attempt it on his/her own.
+The most important thing to know about detox is that it should never be attempted alone.
 At the very least, it is incredibly uncomfortable and requires a certain amount of endurance and perseverance.
 Attempting it without the support of others makes it very difficult to succeed.

 That said, detox could also be physically dangerous.
 Depending on the amount of damage the alcohol has done to the body, withdrawal symptoms could cause serious injury and, in some cases, even death.
 Appropriate medical care is necessary to reduce these risks.